thevxn/dish/README.md

   -timeout uint
         an int, timeout in seconds for http and tcp calls (default 10) -updateURL string
-        a string, URL of the source api instance -verbose
+        a string, API endpoint URL for pushing results -verbose
         a bool, console stdout logging toggle -webhookURL string